emee-dev/pinpanda/README.md

 ## Notes

-- Currently, Worm does not use any platform-specific API and only supports Windows.
+- Currently, Panda does not use any platform-specific API and only supports Windows.
 - The `src` folder contains the React.js code for the UI, while `src-tauri` contains the Rust backend code.

 ---

 ## Roadmap

-As Worm is still in beta, several features and improvements are planned.
+As Panda is still in beta, several features and improvements are planned.
 Here’s an overview of upcoming features:

 - [x] Request and Response Handling
+- [ ] Panda Collections (Folder & File Structure Management)
+- [ ] Secret Management
+- [ ] Scripting Capabilities
 - [ ] Postman Collection Support
 - [ ] Insomnia Collection Support
-- [ ] Worm Collections (Folder & File Structure Management)
-- [ ] Secret Management
-- [ ] Scripting Capabilities
 - [ ] GraphQL Support
 - [ ] Code Generation
 - **Package Distribution:**